shaswot/morl_eno/README.md

 >> chmod +x start_docker_container.sh
 >> ./start_docker_container.sh

-You can access the docker container using
+You can access the docker container from your favorite browser using
 > localhost:<host_machine_jupyter_lab_port>

 Your docker container should now contain a replica of this repository in /workspace.